qmmartin/CapstoneProject/logbook.md

 Added code that can tokenize a prompt and print those tokens with their english counterparts.

-Installed libraries fast download matplotlib using pip
+Installed libraries fastdownload matplotlib using pip

 Added code that can perform VAE compression on an image and it seemed to work, at least in the backend side of things, despite some runtime warnings.
 There is currently no way to actually view this image as it is not compatible with cv2 in its current form so I will need to add some method of viewing the image.
 Following is the response the code gives when ran, showing that the program is working in theory: